What Do Ofsted Look For? Inadequate To Outstanding in One Inspection

 - For SENCO, remember you don’t need to show that attainment is as good as all the other pupils.
 It won’t be.
 You just need to be able to show that progress is made and that it is good.

 - Another thing I think is really worth bearing in mind is wellbeing.
-It’s more important than Ofsted.
-And they know that, they pick up on it.
+Ofsted are interested in wellbeing of staff.
+They pick up on it.

-- Finally, make sure everyone is on the same page and following the same path.
+- Make sure everyone is on the same page and following the same path.
 Ofsted check everything is truthful by asking the same questions to SLT and then class teachers.
 Be honest, be clear, and be confident.

-What did the Ofsted inspector look for during the inspection?
+What did Ofsted look for during the inspection?